A (Very Special) DAY IN A FRENCH ...by Kristi Espinasse

 Noticing the look in the young lady's eyes it seemed a guardian angel was smiling back at me.
 If I had gone to the restaurant to celebrate and be pampered, I would have missed this heavenly encounter.

-At the end of the day Jean Marc presented me with gift.
+At the end of the day Jean Marc presented me with a gift.
 Gently tapping on the door to the bedroom, where I had been putting away a stack of freshly folded clothes, he curled his finger several times, signaling to me to follow him.

 I was a little leery of whatever he was dragging me out to see.
 After polyester pajamas, discount branch shredders, and T-shirts I could never wear in public, I never knew what kind of gift was up his sleeves.